-Properties stay in the market for over a month, if not for months.
+Properties stay in the market for over a month, if not months.
 The most successful real estate players take listing descriptions of real estate very seriously.
 They leverage every real estate marketing ideas, tools, and strategies out there.

 Some are even experimenting with several tools and strategies to arrive at the most effective product listing descriptions and ads.
 They are defining the same products or services differently to a different target audience to good effect.

 If a property has an extra room, it can entice anyone who would want a home office.
-It can also excite a person with a larger family and can do with extra space or even a separate room.
+It can also excite a person with a larger family and can do with extra space or even a separate diner.
 Your real estate listing description will determine whom you can net.

 Be careful with those words that can make your creative real estate listing description violate housing laws.
 Again, this is where you choose a professional real estate content writer to give your listing descriptions and ads that professional appeal.

 Lastly, match visuals with the words.
 Though I can see a perfectly laid out kitchen, it does not answer my questions on which brand names are the appliances.
 As usual, functionality beats everything else.